Article

 • Which topics are trending

-• Number of times employee-generated content is clicked on, read or shared with fellow employees
+• Number of times employee-generated content is clicked on, read, or shared with fellow employees

 5. Identities of Top Intranet Users

 Top intranet users are the employees who spend the most time on the platform.
 They include the employees who have been selected as intranet ambassadors (the company “super users” or influencers), as well as employees who naturally use the company intranet frequently.
+Tracking these top users through analytics helps understand usage patterns and areas for improvement.

 These experienced intranet users can also play a role in training new hires on the company intranet.
 A new employee may feel more comfortable sharing concerns with a peer, as opposed to contacting IT or HR for assistance.
+Utilizing top users ensures that training is effective and helps in understanding common user issues.

 6. Most-Viewed Items